The ANC's electoral ancestors seem to be hard at work with the party seemingly having rallied since Jacob Zuma's tenure came to an end.

-It was reported recently that the party is feeling so confident that it is ready to go into the national elections as early as tomorrow.
+It was reported over the weekend that the party is feeling so confident that it is ready to go into the national elections as early as tomorrow.

 The issue is, however, that the opposition parties are very weak, and even weaker since Ramaphosa became president of the ANC.

-The one extreme side of the party is held to the idea that the party should retain its identity as a representative of white minority liberals.
+The one, extreme side of the DA is held to the idea that the party should retain its identity as a representative of white minority liberals.
 This is the group that hates affirmative action and believes that black people are oppressed as individuals but not as a distinct racial group.

 In the middle of these two groups we find James Selfe and Mmusi Maimane, the party's two leaders, who are trying to manage the two extreme groups in the party.

 Selfe and Maimane do not come across as subscribing to either of the two extremes.
 They understand that, indeed, the DA has to be transformed and show the national demographic in its leadership composition, but they believe the process should not be engineered.
 It ought to happen organically, at the right pace over a period of time.

 On the other hand, there is no need for the DA to disown whites to prove that the party is ready to embrace blacks.
 Instead, it has to work hard in crafting a better sense of inclusivity, instead of having to choose between the two races.